 Chronic hyperkalemia often has fewer symptoms than acute hyperkalemia.

-At higher levels, symptoms of hyperkalemia include:
+At higher potassium levels, symptoms of hyperkalemia can include:

 - muscle weakness